Excuse Note Policy

 This well-received and successful policy was adopted in 1998 for several reasons.

 First and foremost, is the highly regarded Honor System at Rice.
 Feigning illness is a form of cheating.
 An ill student is the only one to determine if they are too ill to fulfill expected academic responsibilities.
 The student must honestly decide whether or not they can do their work and take responsibility for this.

 Students are expected to govern their conduct by standards of considerate and ethical behavior so as not to harm or discredit themselves, the University, or any other individual.
 Moreover, just as the learning environment does not end at the classroom door, the exercise of individual responsibility, civility, and honor is limited to the academic domain.
 In all disciplinary matters, the primary question is whether the student involved met (or failed to meet) the expectations Rice has for its students, as described throughout this Code and in other University policies, regulations, and statements.

 From the General Announcements:

-The university expects all Rice students to exercise personal responsibility over their actions.
-Their behavior should reflect a respect for the law and for their contractual obligations, a consideration for the rights of others, and shared standards of considerate and ethical behavior.
+The university expects all Rice students to exercise personal responsibility for their actions.
+Their behavior should reflect respect for the law and their contractual obligations, a consideration for the rights of others, and shared standards of considerate and ethical behavior.

 Furthermore, the academic relationship between the student and professor must remain in the classroom.
 The professor is in the best position to know the student and to judge the student's academic performance.
-The physicians at Student Health are not able to function as independent and omniscient arbitrators regarding whether a student feels too ill to do their work.
+The physicians at Student Health cannot function as independent and omniscient arbitrators regarding whether a student feels too ill to do their work.

-An additional consideration is appropriate utilization of limited healthcare resources.
-A student should not be required to seek medical care solely for the purposes of obtaining an excuse note.
+An additional consideration is the appropriate utilization of limited healthcare resources.
+A student should not be required to seek medical care solely to obtain an excuse note.